MarkCondello/react-house-marketplace/README.md

 ## Setup
 Brad Traversy's Gist has details for creating read write rules for the Firebase integration [here](https://gist.github.com/bradtraversy/caab8ebd8ff4b6e947632887e0183761).

+As part of the firebase setup, we also created a single collection item for listings and 3 indexes as well as an authed user.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).